Large-Scale Absolute Quantification for Human and Mouse Tissue Samples

 Unlike traditional methods requiring expensive synthetic peptides for each target, SysQuan uses metabolically K6-labeled whole mouse tissues where proteins are uniformly labeled with heavy ¹³C₆-Lysine during growth.
-By mixing these pre-quantified heavy mouse standards with light human samples, we achieve absolute quantification across the entire proteome.
+By mixing these pre-quantified heavy mouse standards with light human or mouse samples, we achieve absolute quantification across the entire proteome.

 Proteins are the functional molecules of life, and understanding their abundance and variation across tissues is crucial for: